samrity-27/samrity-27/README.md

 - also specify = k-mer size , Read type , Genome ploidy
   # Velvet
   - velvet is a de novo (assemble genome without any refrence) short read assembler . it efficiently assemble large volumes of short DNA sequence reads into longer contiguous sequences (called contigs) using de Bruijn graph algorithm.
 Use command `sudo apt-get install velvet`
   - main components velveth - create the hash table and reads input files (FASTQ/FASTA)  , velvetg - build and simplifies the de brujin graph to assemble the genome

+# SLURM